newexo/icosahedron/prompts/stat_roller/discussion.md

 Duplicated standard ability score roller unit test for classic and heroic rollers.

 Both classic and heroic rollers were producing values out of the correct range.

+All three turned out to be rolling dice which were not correct, for example

+    dice_rolls = rand_state.randint(1, 6, size=3)

+should have been.

+    dice_rolls = rand_state.randint(3, 19, size=3)

+Moved initialization of `rand_state` to `__init__` of base class.

+Rewrote unit tests to roll stats 1000 times.

+In the end, I was not satisfied with the code and decided to begin again with a modified strategy.
+Have abandoned the heroic character roller, because it seemed too complicated to generate stable code.